 There are lots of different CPUs from AMD.
 The company uses Ryzen as the primary name for its CPUs.
 However, with lots of options available, it can be hard to keep track of AMD’s Ryzen processors.

 But that shouldn’t be the case as it’s essential to know what lies under the hood of each to know what you’re getting before splurging cash.
-AMD, just like Intel, isn’t known to have a more straightforward naming convention.
-But if you get Intel’s i3, i5, i7, and i9 naming scheme, it shouldn’t be hard to crack the AMD CPU name scheme.
+AMD, just like Intel, doesn’t have a straightforward naming convention.
+But if you get Intel’s Core i3, i5, i7, and i9 naming scheme, it shouldn’t be hard to crack the AMD CPU naming scheme.

 Let’s take a look at AMD Ryzen CPU to help you get the hang of everything.
 We’ll look at what different AMD CPU numbers mean, Ryzen generations, AMD CPU name scheme, and more.
-W hope this guide shall help you make an informed decision next time you’re in the market for a new PC.
+We hope this guide shall help you make an informed decision next time you’re in the market for a new PC.
+Looking to buy a new AMD CPU right now?
+Our in-depth guide on the best AMD CPUs right now should come in handy.

 Like Intel which uses Core for naming its CPUs, AMD uses Ryzen.
 Together, Ryzen and Core are the two most popular CPU lingos you’ll see thrown around in PC communities.
 When you see Ryzen, know they’re referring to an AMD CPU.
 If it’s Core i-* know it’s an Intel CPU.